walter-weinmann/py-mathx-lab/docs/makefile.md

 - formatting + linting (`ruff`)
 - typing (`mypy`)
 - tests (`pytest`)
-- documentation build (Sphinx HTML + optional PDF via LaTeX)
+- documentation build (Sphinx HTML and optional PDF via LaTeX)

 The Makefile is designed to work on: